 Marital and Separate Property

-There are two kinds of properties that Pennsylvania law recognizes; marital and separate property.
-Marital property is the income and assets a couple acquire throughout their marriage.
+There are two kinds of properties that the law recognizes; marital and separate property.
+A marital property lawyer is the income and assets a couple acquire throughout their marriage.
 These assets can include home, cars, businesses, furniture, investment, art, or retirement accounts (401k), and they are subject to equitable distribution.
 A property lawyer can benefit you a lot in providing the best support needed.

 Irrespective of if the property title is in one party’s name, it’s marital property and will be equitably distributed.